humdrum-tools/humdrum-documentation/guide/ch07/index.md

 [<span class="tool">smf</span>,](/tool/perform) true MIDI data can be generated.
 However, since the `**MIDI` representation conforms to the Humdrum syntax, the data can be manipulated, modified and searched in the same way as other Humdrum data.
-For example, we can use **grep** to search MIDI data, etc.
+For example, we can use <span class="unix">grep</span> to search MIDI data, etc.

 MIDI is a type of "tablature" notation.
 It describes a set of